Community Portrait

 BCA and Fujifilm have provided participants, through artist led workshops, the opportunity to produce individual community portraits, which were culminated into a Community Portrait exhibition featuring AI.

-BCA and Fujifilm have provided participants, through artist led workshops, the opportunity to produce individual portraits to produce a Community Portrait exhibition.
+BCA and Fujifilm have provided participants, through artist led workshops, the opportunity to produce individual portraits.
 We have worked with local photographers and The Higgins Bedford to take portraits of people within our local community not often seen in portraiture.
 We’ve run workshops in schools, community setting, Bedford College and The Higgins using the latest FujiFilm cameras as well as traditional and historic photography techniques like Cyanotype and glass-plate photography, with artist David Loney.
-We produced over 1,000 photographs to choose from for the exhibition.
+We produced over 1,000 photographs to choose from for our Community Portrait Exhibition.

 Participants were inspired by visits to state-of-the-art facilities, the latest technologies provided by Fujifilm House and their own relationships and connections in the community.
 They learnt about the local heritage of photography and the links with Fujifilm who have be present in Bedford and a key employer over the last 40 years.